Shilpamahour/CPU-scheduling-Project/README.md

 v.
 After the chosen process is carried out, its waiting time is determined by subtracting its arrival time from the current time.<br>
 vi.
 After execution, the current time is changed and execution information (process ID, start time, end time) are logged.<br>
 vii.
 Each process's waiting and turnaround times are updated.<br>

+4.Writing Results and Calculating Metrics:<br>

+i.
+Each process's waiting and turnaround times are computed using the function.<br>
+ii.
+The scheduling results are written to the output file, together with a Gantt chart—a visual depiction of the process execution order—and average waiting and turnaround times.<br>